InformaticsMatters/pipelines-busybox/README.md

 # Pipelines (busybox)

-A 'dummy' [Squonk] Pipelines compliant container that simply executes the script './execute', expected to be present in the container's working directory.
+A _dummy_ [Squonk] Pipelines compliant container that simply executes the script `./execute`, expected to be present in the container's working directory.

-This is a container utilised in Squonk's unit testing.
+>   CAUTION: This is a container employed in Squonk's unit testing.
+    So change its behaviour with great care!

 ---